Libya's new prime minister is low-key technocrat

 DISSIDENT IN EXILE

-Ahmed al-Atrash, a Libyan political scientist, said Keib had left Libya in 1976 and joined the opposition to Gaddafi.
+Ahmed al-Atrash, a Libyan political scientist, said Keeb had left Libya in 1976 and joined the opposition to Gaddafi.

 "I'm not sure if he came back to Libya.
 Once you get involved with the opposition, it is difficult to get back," he told Reuters.
 "He was against the regime."

-Atrash said the NTC may have picked Keib, a scion of a nationalist family from Tripoli's old city, partly to deflect accusations that it is biased in favor of the eastern city of Benghazi, cradle of the revolt against Gaddafi.
+Atrash said the NTC may have picked Keeb, a scion of a nationalist family from Tripoli's old city, partly to deflect accusations that it is biased in favour of the eastern city of Benghazi, cradle of the revolt against Gaddafi.

 "I think he was elected because he is from Tripoli," he said, adding that the NTC wanted to "balance things" and show Tripolitans that the interim council is genuinely inclusive.

-The NTC, formed in Benghazi early on in the rebellion, has been criticized for its slowness in moving to the capital.
+The NTC, formed in Benghazi early on in the rebellion, has been criticised for its slowness in moving to the capital.

-Keib may also have been chosen because more ambitious politicians are waiting for national elections, when the interim premier will have to resign.
-Keib's predecessor, Mahmoud Jibril, quit, as he had pledged, when Libya declared itself liberated.
+Keeb may also have been chosen because more ambitious politicians are waiting for national elections, when the interim premier will have to resign.
+Keeb's predecessor, Mahmoud Jibril, quit, as he had pledged, when Libya declared itself liberated.

 The NTC has promised to hold elections after eight months for a national assembly that will then be given a year to draw up a new constitution before a parliamentary poll.

-Described by one of his former Libyan students as "a gentleman," Keib has worked as a professor of electrical engineering at the University of Alabama.
+Described by one of his former Libyan students as "a gentleman," Keeb has worked as a professor of electrical engineering at the University of Alabama and taught at North Carolina State University in the 1980s and 90s.
 He has also held posts in the United Arab Emirates.

-A biography on the website of The Petroleum Institute in Abu Dhabi, where Keib is listed as chairman of the electrical engineering department, gives his graduation with a bachelors degree from the University of Tripoli in 1973, followed by a masters from the University of Southern California in 1976 and a doctorate from North Caroline State University in 1984.

 "Within the NTC, what you see is democracy in practice.
 This is new for us in Libya," he said.